-All it takes is one employee to click a link or download a malicious attachment and the companies data will be compromised in a matter of seconds.
-It’s no surprise that the companies who fall victim to data breaches are the ones who have very little security awareness training in place, most companies think once a year classroom session will cut it.
+All it takes is one employee to click a phishing link or a malicious attachment for a company's data to be compromised.
+It’s no surprise that the companies who fall victim to data breaches are the ones who have very little security awareness training in place - yearly classroom sessions simply don't cut it.

 Every year, millions of people fall victim to cyber attacks.
-Cyber criminals use a wide variety of tactics such as:
+Cyber criminals use a wide variety of tactics to breach company systems, including:

 3. Cyber security threats continue to grow

 Every industry and sector is at risk of cyber attacks.
 In the connected, digital world, there is no end to targets for cyber criminals and attacks are on the rise.
 Cyber crime is a lucrative business for criminals, and attacks are only going to grow in number and sophistication.

 Recent data breaches at major companies such as Facebook, Marriott Hotels, T-mobile, Quora and Google highlight the increased sophistication and perseverance of cyber attacks.

 In order to combat the sophisticated cyber attacks companies need to educate their employees on how these attacks can affect the company, how to spot them and how to prevent them.
 This can be done through the means of a strong security awareness training platform.
 As well as implementing soft security reminders through the use of posters, guides and case studies.